ecs-org/ecs-appliance/README.md

 + salt-call exceptions and state returns with error states
 + systemd service exceptions where appliance-failed is triggered, or appliance_failed, appliance_exit, sentry_entry is called
++ mails to root, eg. prometheus alerts, smartmond

 ### Metrics

 + if APPLIANCE_METRIC_EXPORTER is set, metrics are exported from the subsystems
+    + export metrics of:
+        frontend nginx, redis, memcached, uwsgi, cadvisor,
+        process details(uwsgi, postgres, nginx, celery),
+        prometheus node(diskstats, entropy, filefd, filesystem, hwmon, loadavg, mdadm, meminfo, netdev, netstat, stat, textfile, time, uname, vmstat)
+    + additional service metrics from: appliance-backup, appliance-update
-+ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server
++ if APPLIANCE_METRIC_SERVER is set, these exported metrics are collected and stored by a prometheus server and alerts are issued using the prometheus alert server
+    + there are alerts for: NodeRebootsTooOften, NodeFilesystemFree, NodeMemoryUsageHigh, NodeLoadHigh
+    + the prometheus gui is at http://172.17.0.1:9090
+    + the prometheus alert gui is at  http://172.17.0.1:9093
-+ if APPLIANCE_METRIC_GUI is set, a grafana server for displaying the collected metrics is available at http://localhost:3000
++ if APPLIANCE_METRIC_GUI is set, start a grafana server for displaying the collected metrics
+    + grafana is available at http://localhost:3000
-+ if APPLIANCE_METRIC_PGHERO is set, a pghero instance for postgres inspection is avaiable at http://localhost:5081
++ if APPLIANCE_METRIC_PGHERO is set, a pghero instance for postgres inspection
+    + pghero is avaiable at http://localhost:5081

-Use ssh port forwarding to access the server ports 3000 and 5081, eg. "ssh root@hostname -L 3000:localhost:3000"
+Use ssh port forwarding to access these ports, eg. for 172.17.0.1:9090 use "ssh root@hostname -L 9090:172.17.0.1:9090"

 ## Development